Peakboard/peakboard.github.io/content/_administration/en-ports-and-network-traffic.md

   - /administration/20-en-ports-and-network-traffic.html
 ---

-As is well known, the Peakboard Box communicates with all possible upstream systems.
+The Peakboard Box communicates with various source systems.
 In addition, communication channels are also required for the administration of the Peakboard Box.
-The following table shows the ports that are used for the individual channels.
-Of course, it always depends on the individual case which ports are used for the respective customer requirement.
+The following table lists the ports that are used for the individual channels.
+Which ports are used exactly, depends of course on the individual case.

 ### Mandatory ports
 {% include styled_table.html %}